SnesFX/Iready-Cheats-Decompiled/README.md

 # i-Ready Cheats Decompiled

 * A decompilation of some i-Ready cheats.
-All of these are patched because C.A. decided to heavily change how some stuff works.
+** All of these are patched.
+You can attempt to look at how they work. **

 # Some Notes

-* This decompilation is mainly usable and somewhat messy.
+* Decompilaion is extremely messy.
-* Used JSNice for some of the weaker obfuscated ones that don't confuse JSNice
-* Used another deobfuscator that's really efficent but it doesn't get some of the names back (not naming here).
-* Nullify 6.9 contains lots of dead code, and a skipper that caused a headache.
-There's 2 dragElements, and the menu won't drag anyway, so it's just stuck there.
-It works kind of
+* Will throw errors.

 # What's included